Flinders Bay: Bay

 On Matthew Flinders Terra Australis Sheet 1 1801–1803 the area was originally known as Dangerous Bight.
 The bay runs from Point Matthew 1.5 km East North East of Cape Leeuwin to Ledge Point some 8 km east.

 It was named by either James Stirling or Septimus Roe in 1829 or 1830.

 Matthew Flinders was first in the Bay on 7 December 1801.

 Railway terminus and jetty

-The name of the Flinders Bay area is tied to the small settlement that had been a whaling and fishing location, as well as the terminus of the Busselton to Flinders Bay Branch Railway railway line (1920s, closed 1957).
+The name of the Flinders Bay area is tied to the small settlement that had been a whaling and fishing location, as well as the terminus of the Busselton to Flinders Bay branch railway railway line (1920s, closed 1957).

 The name is also tied to the Flinders Bay jetties (also known as the Barrack Point Jetties).
+The terminology for the jetties and port varied in the nineteenth century, including designation of Port Augusta, Flinders Bay.

+Locality

-The settlement was in the earlier days considered to be separate from Augusta but now is more or less the southern portion of the larger community.
+The settlement was in the earlier days considered to be separate from Augusta but now is more or less the southern portion of the larger Augusta community.
+The locality had a Post Office, general store and railway terminus station.